LittleDTLe/VapeProductQuiz/ReadMe.md

 - [ ] **Dynamic Cascading Filters:** Add Ajax Dropdown Filter logic to the quiz, so that there are no Zero Result Pages.
 - [ ] **Result Preview:** Combined with the Dynamic CTA, the user can see how many results there are to their search.
 - [ ] **Analytics & Tracking:** Create a Hook (before rediraction), to track user behavior and overall usage.
-- [ ] **Default Attribute Toggle:** Add a checkbox to easily toggle between using default attributes or custom.
 - [ ] **Custom Error Messages:** Add custom error messages using jQuery intercepting the form submission.
 - [ ] **Search / Type in Selects:** Add search functionality to the dropdowns to easily find the term you are looking for.
 - [ ] **Live Preview Button:** Adds a direct button to immediately view this quiz instance on the frontend of your site, allowing for quick testing and verification of settings and attributes.